 Real Estate and Mortgage Answers

-Every week Paul Rushforth and mortgage broker Frank Napolitano join CFRA's Steve Gregory on Open House.
+Every Saturday morning at 11 AM, Paul Rushforth and mortgage broker Frank Napolitano join CFRA's Steve Gregory on Open House.

 They provide expert answers to real estate and mortgage questions from people just like you.
 You'll find plenty of information on how the market is doing and why, and they also have plenty of fun along the way!